bilalbayasut/terraform-eks-bilal/README.md

 # update kubeconfig

-put your cluster name and region aws eks update-kubeconfig --name getting-started-eks --region ap-southeast-2
+put your cluster name and region (optional: this will be done automatically by terraform) `aws eks update-kubeconfig --name getting-started-eks --region ap-southeast-2`

 # note